 So, we wait for the expert deadline.
 We get a cut and paste document that tells us absolutely nothing.

 Why does State Farm nakedly ignore their discovery obligations?
 There is, actually, a method to the obstructionism.
 In 95% of State Farm’s cases, they cut and paste because they can.
-Few Maryland accident lawyers are going to hold State Farm’s feet to the fire and demand more meaningful answers.
+Few Maryland accident lawyers will hold State Farm’s feet to the fire and demand more meaningful answers.
 Under Maryland law, if you don’t complain in a timely fashion, you can’t complain that you were not given complete answers at trial.
-Even fewer lawyers are going to set up the case to make clear that State Farm designated these experts long before these experts were even told about the existence of the case.
+Even fewer lawyers will set up the case to clarify that State Farm designated these experts long before these experts were even told about the existence of the case.
 So they practice obstructionism which, conveniently, is also the path that requires the least effort.

 Maryland accident lawyers need to push insurance companies to keep them honest in discovery.
 If we all did, we could end-run a lot of this type of nonsense.